--- What is Hidden in Translation to English
+-- What Is Lost in Translation from Greek

 Mar 13:10 And the gospel must first be published among all nations.